 COVID-19 Testing: What New Mexico Did Right

-Unlike many other states across America that have struggled to get enough diagnostic tests for coronavirus 2019 disease (COVID–19), New Mexico has not only met the demand for testing symptomatic patients, but is now expanding its screening to asymptomatic individuals.
-How was this largely rural and relatively low-income state — among the bottom five states in population density (1) and median income per capita (2) — been able to stay on top of testing when larger and wealthier states have fallen behind?
+Unlike many other states across America that struggled to get enough diagnostic tests for coronavirus 2019 disease (COVID-19) this past spring, New Mexico was able to not only meet the demand for testing symptomatic patients, but was able to begin expanding its screening to asymptomatic individuals.
+How did this largely rural and relatively low-income state—among the bottom five states in population density and median income per capita —stay on top of testing when larger and wealthier states fell behind?
 The answer lies in both centralization and diversification.

 Four is better than one

 Part of that test preparedness involved thinking about possible bottlenecks, and two immediately came to mind.
 “First, I didn’t think one manufacturer was going to be able to provide us with all of the reagents that we needed to be able to test every single person,” Culbreath said.
 Second, tests are processed on large, complex machines that could potentially break down or require maintenance.
 Either scenario meant that testing would grind to a halt, and she said, “I knew I could not have a day go by when we were not performing testing.”

 TriCore’s remedy was to broaden the state’s testing portfolio beyond the Centers for Disease Control and Prevention (CDC) assay that was initially deployed by the Scientific Laboratory Division and TriCore.
 After doing all of the necessary validation work, it was able to add four diagnostic reverse-transcription polymerase chain reaction (RT-PCR) tests: the U.S. Centers for Disease Control and Prevention’s (CDC’s) 2019-nCoV Real-Time RT-PCR Diagnostic Panel, Abbott m-2000, Diasorin MDx, and Roche Cobas 6800.